 What is a student-centered classroom?

 Sample answer: I'd say it's about a few key pillars.
 Readiness, interests, learning preferences, and 3D instruction.
 These are a few key learning approaches that can be incorporated to create a student-centered classroom.
 Each pillar has its own methods of approach.
-And the educator should be conscious of these methods throughout the school year, learning how the students are responding to them and how to adapt.
-For example, depending on the established "common language," we can engage students in a reflective conversation about a range of ways that they prefer to make sense of different types of tasks.
+And the educator should be conscious of these methods throughout the school year, learning how the students respond to them and how to adapt.
+For example, depending on the established "common language," we can engage students in a reflective conversation.
+A conversation about a range of ways that they prefer to make sense of different types of tasks.

 How do you believe a teacher's personality affects their ability to have success with the students?

 Sample answer: I believe it's important for teachers to be conscious of their own characteristics.
 And how that's playing a role in the classroom.
 For example, knowing that a person is particularly impatient during testing can be crucial.
 It is part of ensuring that our own characteristics, competencies, and traits do not interfere with the student's success.
 I'd say humans of all kinds have personality traits that can affect their work.
 Teachers need to note how we see the students responding to those personality traits and being conscious of them; that's the most important.

 How would you organize this classroom?